jejacks0n/bitbot/README.md

 The `config.ru` file is provided as a convenience and only serves as an example -- it is not included with the gem.

 You can grab the `config.ru` and run the listener with `rackup`.
-Or if you've installed the generator, you can test your setup by starting your rails server and running (based on your configuration):
+Or if you've installed the generator, you can test your setup by starting your rails server and running (based on your configuration and port):

 ```shell
 curl --data 'text=help+me&user_name=tester&channel=none&token=token' \
 http://localhost:9292/rack-bitbot-webhook
 ```

+You should get a JSON response back.
+If you don't, Bitbot is intentionally vague about what could've gone wrong, but the likely causes are that the token isn't correct, the request isn't a post, or that the username was the same as the bots (she doesn't respond to herself).

 ## Setting up Slack